andrei0x309/yup-api-interact/README.md

 ## yup-api-interact

+> Yup API was discontinued on FEB 2025 as company was acquired.
+This library is no longer maintained, and is kept here for historical purposes.
+It will throw an error if used.

 Simple library to intercat with YUP API mainly for creating posts.
 Works with either the private key of the yup account or a yup account token.
 If private key is used token will be generated on the fly and stored in the class instance.